telerik/ajax-docs/general-information/performance/disabling-embedded-resources.md

 ## Disabling Embedded Skins

+If the **Skin** property is not set explicitly either in the control's definition or in the Web.config file of the application, Telerik controls use the **Default** skin by default.

-If you, for some reason, need to disable the embedded skins of a Telerik control, you should set the **EnableEmbeddedSkins** and **EnableEmbeddedBaseStylesheet** properties to **false**.
+If you, for some reason, need to disable the embedded skins or styles of a Telerik control, you could make avail of the following properties:

+* **EnableEmbeddedSkins** - Prevents the loading of the skin-specific styles of the control, which are required for the built-in skins.
+Set to false when using a custom skin.
+* **EnableEmbeddedBaseStylesheet** - Prevents registering of the base stylesheet of the control, which contains the main CSS styles.
+These styles include alignment, border widths, paddings, font icons, etc. and are applied to the control instances regardless of their chosen skin name.

 More information can be found at:

 * [How skins work]({%slug introduction/radcontrols-for-asp.net-ajax-fundamentals/controlling-visual-appearance/how-skins-work%})